 Cummins participates in the WRC (Water Resiliency Coalition) and engages with other groups to help influence water programs, accounting and policy.
 To ensure that we engage in a manner that is consistent with our water policy and commitments all employees engaged in these groups are members of our ACES committee that reviews and sets CMI water goals and policies.
 Our engagement with external groups is also reviewed in many cases by our legal team to ensure conformance.

 (W6.6) Did your organization include information about its response to water-related risks in its most recent mainstream financial report?

-Yes (you may attach the report - this is optional) 2021 Annual Report on Form 10-K.pdf Cummins_2022 Water Assurance Statement.pdf
+Yes (you may attach the report - this is optional) 2022 10k.pdf

 W7.
 Business strategy